unraveldata-org/snowflake-data-loader/README.md

 - Upload the account usage information to the target Snowflake account

 ## Prerequisites
-- Source account user must have the `ACCOUNTADMIN` equivalent permission to access SNOWFLAKE.ACCOUNT_USAGE schema.
+- Source account user must have the permissions to access `SNOWFLAKE.ACCOUNT_USAGE` and `SNOWFLAKE.INFORMATION_SCHEMA` schema.
 - Create stage permission on the source account database and schema.
 - Create stage permission on the target account database and schema.
 - Insert, Select, Update permission on the target account database and schema.